mehcode/rn-splash-screen/docs/android.md

 ## Configure

-The idiomatic method of doing a native android splash screen is to use a `SplashActivity` and configure it to immediately launch your `MainActivity`.

-Your `SplashActivity` should be treated as your launch activity and receive all intents that the `MainActivity` would otherwise (an integration with `branch.io` for instance).

 1. Add a `splash` drawable to your project.
 I recommend using 9-png _and_ adding a size for each screen density.

     http://stackoverflow.com/a/34726279